akankshakusf/Power-BI_Impact-of-Unemployment-on-Mental-Health/README.md

 # Power-BI-Impact-of-Unemployment-on-Mental-Health
-This is my Power BI Project for the University of South Florida Master Program in Aritficial Intelligence and Business Analytics.
+This is my Power BI Project for the University of South Florida Master Program in Artificial Intelligence and Business Analytics.

 ## Video Explaoination of the Report
 [![alt text](report-explained-github_file.mp4)](https://github.com/user-attachments/assets/d4ea399f-593e-444e-b285-156388f6b09e)